Laserbeam31/alt-video-system-public/video-rack-documentation.md

 and the 8x8 composite matrix form the backbone of the system's two main components: the CCTV system (composite), and the projection/slideshow system (VGA).

 The reason behind splitting the CCTV and presentation systems across two different matrices is twofold: first, it maintains a logical segregation between the two systems, given that they serve quite different purposes; second, VGA has a vastly superior image quality compared with composite, so is better suited for presentation use - which requires a better image quality than the standard composite signals used for CCTV.

 The 8x8 composite video matrix's input and output connections are all brought out on the MUSA patch panel.
-The I/O from the 4x4 VGA matrix is brought out via a combination of the MUSA panel (for bridging to the CCTV system, if necessary; see below), the Cat5 panel (for VGA baluns), and the general Video Panel (see below).
+The I/O from the 4x4 VGA matrix is brought out via a combination of the MUSA panel (for bridging to the CCTV system, if necessary; see below), the Cat5 panel (for VGA baluns), and the general Video Panel
+(see below).
+There is also a hard-wired connection between an output of the 4x4 VGA matrix and the BTS Projector, reflecting the intention that this section of the video system is designed for presentation/screening use.

 For more information on the 8x8 composite video matrix, see the "extron_crosspoint_matrix_manual.pdf" file in this repository.